Research

 Secondary Author Projects

-Neo, W. S., Zeri, H., Estrada, K., Anthony, F., Kelleher, B., & Hamrick, L. (2024, May 15-18).
-Prolonged object play during toddlerhood: A candidate behavioral marker of increased likelihood for autism spectrum disorder [Poster presentation].
+Poster Neo, W. S., Zeri, H., Estrada, K., Anthony, F., Kelleher, B., & Hamrick, L. (2024, May 15–18).
+Prolonged object play during toddlerhood: A candidate behavioral marker of increased likelihood for autism spectrum disorder.
+[Poster Presentation].
 23rd International Society for Autism Research Annual Meeting, Melbourne, Australia.

-Kelleher, B., Estrada, K., Zeri, H. N., Springer-Wheeler, D., Seidl, A., Hamrick, L., Neo, W. S., Harold, R., Galvez, K. O., & Foti, D. (2023, November 3).
-PANDABox (Parent Administered Neurodevelopmental Assessment) for remote monitoring of high-risk children [Oral presentation].
+Oral Presentation Kelleher, B., Estrada, K., Zeri, H. N., Springer-Wheeler, D., Seidl, A., Hamrick, L., Neo, W. S., Harold, R., Galvez, K. O., & Foti, D. (2023, November 3).
+PANDABox (Parent Administered Neurodevelopmental Assessment) for remote monitoring of high-risk children.
+[Oral Presentation].
 NIH Remote Neuropsychological Assessments in Research: Present and Future Needs.

-Anthony, F. O., Zeri, H. N., Neo, W. S., & Kelleher, B. L. (2022, October 20).
-Conducting telehealth assessments with PANDABox [Conference demonstration].
-ABC's of Remote Assessment: Advances in Biobehavioral and Clinical Health Assessments, West Lafayette, IN, United States.
+Oral Presentation Anthony, F. O., Zeri, H. N., Neo, W. S., & Kelleher, B. L. (2022, October 20).
+Conducting telehealth assessments with PANDABox.
+[Conference Demonstration].
+ABC's of Remote Assessment: Advances in Biobehavioral and Clinical Health Assessments, West Lafayette, IN.